 A refugee camp should not be a permanent place or situation.
 I began to consider the long-term livelihoods of displaced peoples, including my own family who were refugees.
 And that’s when I realized I should return home to serve the diaspora community I’m from.

 I joined a great team within a refugee resettlement agency located in my childhood neighborhood.
 We created school gardens, a farm incubator program, a food pantry, and the first permitted community garden in San Diego.
 While there, I coordinated one of the first farmers’ market food stamp match programs in the country.
 All these initiatives reduced financial barriers to fresh produce, but the lack of culturally relevant options in an ethnically diverse neighborhood acted as another limit to wellness and empowerment.

 That’s why I farm: to provide delicious, nutritious, culturally-appropriate food using environmentally regenerative methods.
 It’s critical to ensuring food security and good health for everyone.
-I draw from my scientific knowledge, food business management experience, and cooperative community organizing background to grow food and create farming networks.
+I draw from my scientific knowledge, food distribution, marketing, and recycling experience, and cooperative community organizing background to create an equitable, ecological food system.

 CAL AG ROOTS “DIGGING DEEP WITH MAI NGUYEN”, JUNE 19, 2018

 BERKELEY FOOD INSTITUTE JUST FOOD PODCAST “SMALL FARMS AND LAND ACCESS: FARM DREAMS DEFERRED”, MAY 31, 2018